 The Plan currently authorizes 4,943,137 common shares as the maximum aggregate number of common shares that may be issued to employees, non-employee directors, and third-party service providers of the Company.
 Based on the number of common shares subject to outstanding awards under the Plan, 1,392,894 common shares remain available for issuance as of December 1, 2021.
 The Compensation Committee is requesting an additional 1,500,000 common shares to be available for awards under the Amended Plan.
-If this Proposal Number 4 is approved by our shareholders at the Annual Meeting of Shareholders, the maximum aggregate number of common shares that may be issued via the reparts made on and after January 24, 2022, will be equal to the sum of (i) 1,500,000 common shares, plus (ii) 1.392,894 common shares, which is the number of common shares that remained available for awards under the Plan as of December 1, 2021, plus (iii) the number of common shares subject to outstanding awards under the Plan as of December 1, 2021, plus (iii) the number of common shares).
+If this Proposal Number 4 is approved by our shareholders at the Annual Meeting of Shareholders, the maximum aggregate number of common shares that may be issued with respect to grants made on and after January 24, 2022, will be equal to the sum of (i) 1,500,000 common shares, plus (ii) 1.392,894 common shares, which is the number of common shares that remained available for awards under the Plan as of December 1, 2021, plus (iii) the number of common shares subject to outstanding awards under the Plan as of December 1, 2021 that terminate, expire, or are cancelled, forfeited, exchanged, or surrendered without having been exercised, vested, or paid under the Plan (not exceeding 2,070,517 common shares).
 The share reserve is subject to adjustment as described under "Adjustments" below.

 Common shares available for issuance under the Amended Plan may be authorized and unissued common shares or treasury shares.
-The Amended Plan retains a "fungible share pool," pursuant to which the number of common shares available for grant shall be reduced by one share for each share covered by an option or stock appreciation right granted on or after January 17, 2013, and the number of common shares available for grant shall be reduced by two shares for each share type of award granted on or after January 17, 2013 (the "full value factor").
-The full number of common shares covered by a stock appreciation right the subject to any other type of award granted on or after January 17, 2013 (the "full value factor").
-The full number of common shares available issued on the subject to associate a stock appreciation right the number of common shares available under the Amended Plan, regardless of the number of common shares actually issued on the settlement of such stock appreciation right.
+The Amended Plan retains a "fungible share pool," pursuant to which the number of common shares available for grant shall be reduced by one share for each share covered by an option or stock appreciation right granted on or after January 17, 2013, and the number of common shares available for grant shall be reduced by two shares for each share subject to any other type of award granted on or after January 17, 2013 (the "full value factor").
+The full number of common shares covered by a stock appreciation right that is to be settled by the issuance of common shares will be counted against the number of common shares available under the Amended Plan, regardless of the number of common shares actually issued on the settlement of such stock appreciation right.